bindu293/Task-management-system/README.md

 ## Features
 ### User Authentication
 Users can register and log in to access the system securely.
-Authentication ensures that only authorized users can perform operations and can logn and use.
+Authentication ensures that only authorized users can perform operations.

 ### Task Operations